zhiyanliu/nightswatch-ranger/README.md

 ## How to config

-Overall you need to config DMP agent from below two sides:
+Overall you need to config DMP device agent from below two sides:

 1. Setup customer specific device client parameter configuration.
 2. Place certificate, public and private key files to project home directory.